platomik/MIE-SIB/homework2/README.md

 *In-line interarrival time* - interarrival time between starts of in-line objects.

+*Whole page delay* - the time to download a page.

 In order to use it with utilities `tg` and `rg` we have to make small transformation of it.

 For Gamma distribution we should use parameters α and β.
 It could be easily derived from mean and standard deviation.

 Since,

 	Mean = α/β
 	S.D. = sqrt(α/β)

 we get

 	α = (Mean)^2 / (S.D.)^2
 	β = (Mean)  / (S.D.)^2